Montana 4-H offers a wide variety of projects for youth participation.

 - Call the Extension Office or contact your Club Leader for more information.

-- Failure to keep up on your annual Animal Quality Assurance certification will mean you cannot show or sell your animal at the 2019 fair.
+- Failure to keep up on your annual Animal Quality Assurance certification will mean you cannot show or sell your animal at the Fair.

-- If you can't make these times, please contact a neighboring county and attend one of their trainings.
+- Contact a neighboring county and attend one of their trainings

 The U.S. Department of Agriculture (USDA), Montana State University and the Montana State University Extension Service prohibit discrimination in all of their programs and activities on the basis of race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, and marital and family status.
 Issued in furtherance of cooperative extension work in agriculture and home economics, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, and Director of Extension, Extension Service, Montana State University, Bozeman, MT 59717